 6) If we get an error while calling a ODATA API, how can we fix it?

 7) The isFullTIme attribute in JobInfo is a required field and getting updated as ‘No’ but I haven’t mapped this field in API.
 Why?

 This attribute is defaulted to ‘No‘ by the system (Refer this).
 You have to map this field with a value while calling the API.

 8) The Employee id is generated when I hire an employee in UI.
 Is it the case via ODATA API also?

 9) How can I get the next employee id in sequence while creating employee via ODATA API?

-If employee number is generated from the Company settings (in SF EC) as shown below then you can call the API ‘generatenextPersonID‘ to read the next number in sequence
+If employee number is generated from the Company settings (in SF EC) as shown below, then you can call the API ‘generatenextPersonID‘ to read the next number in sequence

-If there’s a number range defined using Sequence MDF as shown below (for ex.) and a business rules reads this sequence and defaults the employee id in UI then it will be little tricky because we can’t read the MDF ‘Sequence’ via middleware because the API visible property is not Visible in ODATA dictionary and SAP doesn’t allow you to change that property.
+If there’s a number range defined using Sequence MDF as shown below (for ex.) and a business rule reads this sequence and defaults the employee id in UI then it will be little tricky because we can’t read the MDF ‘Sequence’ via middleware because the API visible property is not Visible in ODATA dictionary and SAP doesn’t allow you to change that property.
 You can either read all the employee ids and do a + 1 but there also you may face challenges if some existing employee ids in SF EC are alphanumeric (then you have to ignore such ids).

 10) Can I call the ‘Add new employee’ wizard from middleware like we Hire employee in UI in SF EC?